Verbindungsbahn (Stuttgart): Stadtmitte

 Starting in November 1972, the station Stadtmitte, 22.5 meters wide, with a platform 12.8 metres in length, was constructed under the Theodor-Heuss-Straße, which is near the Rotebühlplatz and is 45 metres wide.
 The platform area was also built to be able to serve as a civilian shelter with a capacity for 4,500 people, which would be usable in case of an emergency if the S-Bahn traffic was also stopped.

 In addition, a crossing tunnel was constructed in advance for the Stadtbahn Stuttgart, which was taken into service on 31 October 1983.
 Lines U2, U4 and U14 operate there, but due to Stuttgart 21 project, lines are redirected in 2017 (now U1, U14 and U21).
 The western entrance to a pedestrian tunnel under the Rotebühlplatz was constructed in the inner courtyard of a new building for the Allgemeine Rentenanstalt, a public pensions institution.

 Feuersee

 The Verbindungsbahn continues on its way under the 23-metre-wide Rotebühlstrasse, and this section was also built using the open construction method, starting in November 1973.
 The existing tram line was rerouted to run on the Gutenbergstrasse, which runs parallel to the northwest of the Rotebühlstrasse, while the road traffic was rerouted to the Augustenstrasse, parallel southwest of the Rotebühlstrasse.
-This section of the tunnel has a lengthwise grade of 37.5 promille, and the station at the Feuersee has a grade of 20 promille.
+This section of the tunnel has a lengthwise grade of 37.5 per mille, and the station at the Feuersee has a grade of 20 per mille.
 The Feuersee, a lake which had been built in 1701, and borders both the excavation zone as well as the Johanneskirche, was drained of all but half a metre of water during the construction phase.